 Reflexology, Essential Oil Therapy and Sauna - wonderful ways to de-stress ......... in an un-stressed state the body is better able to heal itself and to fight-off illness; fatigue, irritability and perception of pain are reduced; the mind is sharper and more creative; energy, motivation and productivity increase; and sleeping patterns improve.

 These factors are so important to my clients, who include people of all ages: men and women from every walk of life - busy professionals, older people, mothers, mums-to-be, students, couples with fertility issues, those living with chronic conditions, the well and the not so well.
 They use my reflexology sessions as "time-out" - space to relax and unwind from the pressures of hectic or difficult lives; space to restore balance and to heal; space to maintain optimal health.

 I am a member of The Association of Reflexologists (AoR) and Professional Reflexology.
 As such, I work according to a strict code of practice and ethics requiring the highest level of professionalism and giving client well being the highest priority.
-I hold an enhanced Disclosure and Barring Service (formerly CRB) certificate and am also registered with The Complementary and Natural Healthcare Council (CNHC).
+I hold enhanced Disclosure and Barring Service (formerly CRB) certificates for the organisations with whom I work and am also registered with The Complementary and Natural Healthcare Council (CNHC).

 (The General Medical Council recommends that GP’s refer to practitioners on a register accredited by the Professional Standards Authority, such as the CNHC register, when suggesting the use of a complementary therapy to patients.)

 To visit the CNHC website go to www.cnhc.org.uk.

 Please get in touch if you are interested in either counselling, reflexology or essential oils therapy.

 - Reflexology-supported counselling